Unusual Treatments for Diabetic Foot Pain

 Get your raisins drunk

 Eating nine golden raisins that have been soaked in gin is a much lauded remedy for arthritis, but some say it also eases diabetic neuropathy pain.
 A small handful of these "drunken raisins" contains only a few drops of alcohol, but many swear by its pain-easing properties.
-For more information, and the recipe, click here.
+For more information, here is the recipe.

 Sure, it involves needles, but acupuncture is actually painless.
 Though research on the practice is conflicting, many people swear by its effects, and it has been used in traditional Chinese medicine for over two thousand years.

-Transcutaneous electrical nerve stimulation, or TENS, delivers tiny electrical impulses to specific nerve pathways through electrodes that are placed on the skin.
+Transcutaneous electrical nerve stimulation, or TENS, delivers tiny electrical impulses to specific nerve pathways through electrodes that are placed on the skin and may help ease nerve pain.

 Supplement with antioxidants